Getting to Know Your Neighborhood: Jamaica Plain

 The Brewery Complex, 284 Amory St.

-In the same complex as Bella Luna, this wonderful bakery–coffee shop carries fair-trade roasted coffee, espresso, and a wide selection of loose-leaf teas, as well as fresh salads and delicious pastries.
-The free WiFi attracts a lot of young professionals bearing laptops.
+This bakery and coffee shop carries fair-trade roasted coffee, espresso, and a wide selection of loose-leaf teas, as well as fresh sandwiches and pastries.
+The menu also features a selection of vegan and gluten-free options.
+The free Wi-Fi attracts many young professionals bearing laptops.

 Click on the points in the map above for more information on the places listed in our guide to the Jamaica Plain area.